SciML/DiffEqDocs.jl/docs/src/features/diffeq_operator.md

 7. Optional: `expv(A,u,t) = exp(t*A)*u` and `expv!(v,A::DiffEqOperator,u,t)`
    Required for sparse-saving exponential integration.
-8. Optional: factorizations. `ldiv!`, `factorize` et. al. This is only required for algorithms which use the factorization of the operator (Crank-Nicholson), and only for when the default linear solve is used.
+8. Optional: factorizations. `ldiv!`, `factorize` et. al. This is only required for algorithms which use the factorization of the operator (Crank-Nicolson), and only for when the default linear solve is used.